 Kyogen and Gyokuko were married in 1982 and came to Oregon to teach at one of Shasta Abbey’s subtemples, or priories.
 Both felt drawn to working with lay practitioners.
-There was strong emphasis at Shasta Abbey on monastic practice and the Carlsons were interested in establishing a place where lay practice was presented as a complete and equal path in and of itself.
-This intention has remained central to their work to this day.

 Dharma Rain Zen Center

-Although the sangha was devastated by the loss of Kyogen to a sudden heart attack in September of 2014, the community is fulfilling his dreams for it by remaining strong and vital without dependence on any particular person or teacher.
+Although the Sangha was devastated by the loss of Kyogen to a sudden heart attack in September of 2014, the community is fulfilling his dreams for it by remaining strong and vital without dependence on any particular person or teacher.
 Click the following links to read Kyogen’s obituary, a piece by his Soto Zen Dharma brother James Ford, and a piece by Paul Metzger, an evangelical Christian friend of Kyogen’s with whom Kyogen had a meaningful dialogue for many years.
 Kyogen is considered the honorary founder of Bright Way Zen temple.

 The Carlsons’ teaching is strongly influenced by Roshi Kennett’s in its recognition of the importance of awakening and precepts, and the potential value of monastic practice and a close student-teacher relationship.
 They have strived to open the doors of the Dharma wider, however, and support people as they practice in a wide variety of ways, primarily in lay life.
-It could be said that Roshi Kennett instilled in the Carlsons a respect for the potential depth of practice, and they are working to maintain contact with that depth while increasing the breadth of the practice available to people.
+It could be said that Roshi Kennett instilled in the Carlsons a respect for the potential depth of practice, and they are working to maintain contact with that depth while increasing the breadth of the practice available to lay people in the midst of everyday life.
 While Dharma Rain Zen Center offers meditation retreats, residential practice, formal student-teacher relationships and even ordination to people, they never imply that practice incorporating these things is any better than a practice that does not.
 As long as you sit zazen and keep the precepts you can be a full-fledged Soto Zen Buddhist.
 What the Carlsons would further recommend, however, is that you avail yourself of the support of Sangha – the Buddhist community – because it can make all the difference.
 Finally, they teach that you should be “ordained into your life” and aspire to manifest your life as a sacred vocation, whatever your circumstances or work.